YulongBian/yulongbian.github.io/index.md

 I am Yulong Bian, an Associate Researcher at the School of Mechanical, Electrical and Information Engineering, Shandong University (SDU), and a Future Scholar of the university.
 I currently serve as a member of the Executive Committee of the ACM SIGCHI China Chapter and as a committee member of the CCF Technical Committee on Human-Computer Interaction.

-My research focuses on intelligent human-computer interaction, physiological computing, and intelligent psychological assessment.
+My research focuses on intelligent human-computer interaction, virtual reality, physiological computing, and intelligent psychological assessment.
 I have led one project funded by the National Natural Science Foundation of China and one project under the National Key R&D Program, along with four additional projects at the provincial or ministerial level.

 To date, I have published over 40 papers in top-tier conferences and journals such as ACM CHI, IJHCS, TVCG, Unicomp, JBHI, and IEEE TAFFC, which are recognized as CCF Class A or Q1 journals by the Chinese Academy of Sciences.
 I have also been awarded a university-level education reform project, contributed to two academic books, and received four provincial or ministerial science and technology awards.
 In 2020, I was honored with the ACM Rising Star Award.